FEBRACE 2025: Students take center stage with their innovative projects to combat climate change

 © Siemens Stiftung

-At FEBRACE 2025, the Brazilian science and engineering fair for young talents hosted at the Universidade de São Paulo, Siemens Stiftung awarded a student project that highlighted a creative, local and implementable solution for climate change mitigation and adaptation.
+At FEBRACE 2025, the Brazilian science and engineering fair for young talents hosted at the Universidade de São Paulo, Siemens Stiftung awarded a student project that highlighted a creative, local and implementable solution for climate change adaptation.

 The “Jovens Cientistas Pelo Clima” (Young Scientists for the Climate) award, organized by Anna Vater, Project Manager at Siemens Stiftung was presented to students from Escola Sesi Djalma Pessoa school for evaluating the effectiveness of coconut fiber biomats in nutrient recovery from fire-damaged soils.
 At the fair, students presented projects that offered solutions to a wide range of climate change challenges: From early flood warning systems, and innovative ways to reduce evaporation in water reservoirs, to sustainable biofertilizers to raise carbon sequestration of palm trees.